Being with an emotionally unavailable man can make a woman doubt herself and question whether or not her guy really trusts and loves her.

 A man’s addiction to pornography can contribute to his lack of interest in you sexually.
 It further diminishes any intimacy between you.

 Conflict is inevitable even in the closest relationships.
-But a man who is emotionally detached will do everything he can to avoid conflict because it involves expressing emotions.
+But a man who is emotionally unavailable will do everything he can to avoid conflict because it involves expressing emotions.

 He may clam up, leave the room, or shut you down with yelling and anger.
 He can’t have a healthy conversation where you both express your concerns, fears, and needs in the relationship.